 10 Minute Cream Cheese Pasta

-- Put spaghetti in a pan of boiling water, return to boil and simmer for 5 minutes.
-Melt the butter in a pan and then add the garlic.
-Cook on a low heat for 4 minutes.140 g spaghetti, 20 g butter, 3 garlic cloves
+- Put 140 g Spaghetti in a pan of boiling water, return to boil and simmer for 5 minutes.

 - Stir until melted.

-- Drain the cooked pasta, reserving some of the pasta water and add the pasta and water to the cheese sauce and stir well.80 ml pasta water
+- Drain the cooked pasta, reserving 80 ml Pasta water and add the pasta and water to the cheese sauce and stir well.

 - To make this cream cheese pasta even quickly, use some fresh tagliatelle which is ready in a few minutes.